Visual-Computing/GradSort/README.md

 pip install -r requirements.txt
 ```

 We added the images and feature vectors from the sets described in the paper.
-You can try them out in this [notebook](LAS_FLAS_DPQ_images.ipynb).
-Please unzip the data.zip file before running this notebook.
+Please unzip the data.zip file before running the notebooks.

 ## Reference